workfloworchestrator/orchestrator-core/docs/reference-docs/auth-backend-and-frontend.md

 OPA_URL: str = ""
 ```

-With the variables provided requests to endpoints will return 403 errorcodes for users that are not logged in and 401 error codes for users that are not authorized for a call or part of a call
+With the variables provided, requests to endpoints will return 403 error codes for users that are not logged in and 401 error codes for users that are not authorized to do a call.

 #### Customization

+`AuthManager` serves as the central unit for managing both `authentication` and `authorization` mechanisms.
+While it defaults to using `OIDCAuth` for authentication, `OPAAuthorization` for http authorization and `GraphQLOPAAuthorization` for graphql authorization , it supports customization.

-When initiating the `OrchestratorCore` class it's [`auth_manager`][6] property is set to `AuthManager`.
+When initiating the `OrchestratorCore` class, it's [`auth_manager`][6] property is set to `AuthManager`.
 AuthManager is provided by [oauth2_lib][7].

-There are 3 methods from `AuthManager` that are used for authentication and authorization. `AuthManager` provides defaults and methods to override
+`AuthManager` provides 3 methods that are called for authentication and authorization: `authentication`, `authentication` and `graphql_authorization`.
-the set custom fuctions to override the default implementations.
-The default implementations are:

-`authentication`: Method that implements returning the OIDC user from the OIDC introspection endpoint
+`authentication`: The default method provided by Oaut2Lib implements returning the OIDC user from the OIDC introspection endpoint.

-`authorization`: Method that applies OPA decisions to HTTP requests for authorization.
-Uses OAUTH2 settings and request information to authorize actions.
-Sends this payload to the opa_url specified in OPA_URL setting to get a decision.
+`authorization`: A method that applies authorization decisions to HTTP requests, the decision is either true (Allowed) or false (Forbidden).
+Gets this payload to based decisions on.
+The default method provided by Oaut2Lib uses OPA and sends the payload to the opa_url specified in OPA_URL setting to get a decision.

 ```
-        opa_input = {
             "input": {
                 **(self.opa_kwargs or {}),
                 **(user_info or {}),